 One way to ensure that your schematics account for your business is to create a process map that you can visualize with your blueprint to ensure that everything is moving smoothly.
 This works best if you already have a warehouse that is up and running because it’s easier to document its process.

 The idea here is that you outline where bottlenecks or slow productivity occurs and then design your new layout to eliminate where things are stalled.

 This may seem like a minor detail, but it can have a huge impact on your warehouse’s productivity.

 As Justin Johnson—a finance professional in the manufacturing industry—notes in this Chron article, “Poor lighting in a warehouse causes workers to spend needless time searching for items that would be readily seen if proper lighting plans were in place.
 In addition to poor worker productivity, poor lighting can cause safety issues due to poor visibility of potential hazards, including cross-aisle traffic and trip hazards.
 Locations that house items with small labels need more lighting than those areas that house items with large labels.”

-So, although it is an often overlooked detail to your warehouse, don not ignore the importance of good lighting in your warehouse.
+So, although it is an often overlooked detail to your warehouse, do not ignore the importance of good lighting.